 You can ask yourself: Why would the reader keep reading once they reach the end of a scene?

-Types of Exit Hooks:
+Types of Exit Hooks for a scene ending:

 - Cliff Hanger – perhaps your protagonist’s life is at risk.